cloudnative-pg/cloudnative-pg/docs/src/controller.md

 ## Coherence of PVCs

-Sometimes the same PostgreSQL instance works on multiple PVCs: this happens when the WAL storage is separated from `PGDATA`, and in the future when CloudNativePG will support tablespaces.
+Sometimes the same PostgreSQL instance works on multiple PVCs: this happens when the WAL storage is separated from `PGDATA`.

 The two data stores need to be coherent from the PostgreSQL point of view, as they're used simultaneously.
 If you delete the PVC corresponding to